-Kalle pears are available late summer through winter.
+Kalle pears are available in the late summer through winter.

-Traditional green Clapp’s pears have been around much longer than Kalles.
-In the 1950s, a branch of red pears was discovered as a sport on a Clapp’s tree in Missouri by Adrian Kalle in Van Buren County, Michigan.
-Kalle transferred the rights to Stark Bros Nursery in 1952, and a few years later they were introduced by Stark Bros as Starkrimson.
-In 1956.
-Today, they are grown around the U.S., but do especially well in the Pacific Northwest.
+Kalle pears were originally discovered as a sport, or mutation, on a Clapp’s tree in Missouri by Adrian Kalle in Van Buren County, Michigan in the early 1950s.
+Kalle then transferred the rights to Stark Bros Nursery in 1952, and a few years later they were introduced by Stark Bros as Starkrimson in 1956.
+Today, Kalle pears can be found at farmers markets and specialty grocers and are grown in the United States, especially in the Pacific Northwest, Chile, and New Zealand.

 Recipes that include Kalle Pears.
 One is easiest, three is harder.